ADHD And Parenthood: I Have No Patience For My ADHD Child

 Help for parents of children with ADHD is available

-Signs of ADHD in children
+ADHD symptoms and signs in children

 ADHD is often noticed and diagnosed in childhood.
 Many of what are often interpreted as behavioral problems in children are, in fact, ADHD symptoms.
 You might notice that your child’s behavior is more restless and hyperactive than that of their peers during playdates, or perhaps your child’s teacher is continually reprimanding them for being distracted in class.
 There can be numerous signs of ADHD in children, and this is why it can be crucial to seek a diagnosis and treatment if you believe your child could be living with this disorder.